lokesh-s-910/Quora_NLP_Proj/README.md

       - BagOfWords were applied which produced low accuracy
       - Tf_Idf_Vectorizer applied to Improve Accuracy
       - Better Improvement in Model Word2Vec could be applied to reduce computational complexity
-  - I applied the Random Forest given Model which gave me a 79% accuracy score
+  - I applied the Random Forest given Model which gave me a 79% accuracy score which gave the result of similar latent value